Willimantic River: Geography

 Shortly upstream from its confluence with the Natchaug, the Willimantic experiences a drop of ninety feet in one mile.
 The river powered textile mills from Stafford Springs to Willimantic, including the American Thread Company mill.
 None of these mills are operating as of 2007, having all been destroyed or converted to other uses such as apartment space.

 A popular long paddling route begins south of Stafford Springs along Route 32 where the river is mostly quickwater all of the way to the flatwater of Eagleville Pond.
 The remainder is fairly easy going to the take-out at Route 66.
 Beware of the dam at the Route 275 bridge.
-Other access points may be at the N. River Road bridge, the Route 74 bridge, the Depot Rd bridge, the Route 195 bridge, the Jones Crossing bridge, the Merrow Road bridge, the U.S. Route 44 bridge, Brigham bridge, near the Route 275 dam, the Depot Rd bridge, the Route 31 bridge, and the Flanders Rd bridge.
+Other access points may be at the North River Road Bridge, the Route 74 Bridge, the Depot Road Bridge, the Route 195 Bridge, the Jones Crossing Bridge, the Merrow Road bridge, the U.S. Route 44 bridge, Brigham Bridge, near the Route 275 dam, the Depot Road Bridge, the Route 31 Bridge, and the Flanders Road Bridge.